7 minute read

 - Venmo card holders can trade their monthly cash-back rewards for crypto.

-It all adds up to the fact that we're going to see more companies leverage crypto-as-rewards in 2022 and beyond.
+- This trend is accelerating, and we're likely to see more companies leverage crypto-as-rewards in 2022 and beyond.

 "Offering cryptocurrency rewards can help brands attract and engage with younger audiences, driving richer consumer experiences and increased brand loyalty." —Dan O'Prey, Chief Product Officer at Bakkt

-According to Mathieson, cryptocurrency at present is primarily an investment vehicle.
+According to Mathieson, cryptocurrency today is primarily used as an investment vehicle.
 “Consumers may be buying and selling cryptocurrency, but they're either holding on to it or cashing it in rather than using it as a form of payment."

 CEO of Global Payments Jeff Sloan anticipates this trajectory as well: Currently, “crypto is mostly a person-to-person trading business."
 However, “there is a role for a digital fiat currency globally."

 "Cryptocurrency is primarily an investment vehicle.
-Consumers may be buying and selling cryptocurrency, but right now they're either holding on to it or cashing it in rather than using it as a form of payment."
+Consumers may be buying and selling cryptocurrency, but they're either holding on to it or cashing it in rather than using it as a form of payment."

 Chief Enterprise Initiatives Officer, Global Payments